 In the US, business entrepreneurs are generally late bloomers and start their enterprise in late 30s or early 40s’.
 In contrast, many smart young entrepreneurs below the age of 30 are venturing out on their own in the UK.
 With the government pledging to help small and medium start up companies, there is the need for imperative action to actually support them.
 There must be more help especially in the areas of raising finance without surety.
-Venture capitalists like Venture Giants are offering to invest in entrepreneurs with a sound business plan and attitude.

 UK has its share of some famous entrepreneurs who truly embody the spirit of entrepreneurship.
 Jamie Dyson who invented Dyson Vacuum, Sir Clive Sinclair who invented the modern home computer, Alan Sugar and Sir Richard Branson are among Britain’s greatest entrepreneurs.
 Below mentioned are some of the famous entrepreneurs and find yourself motivated.

 His Virgin brand consists of more than 360 companies.
 His ranking is at 261 among Forbes’ 2009 list of billionaires and is valued at £2 billion approximately.
 In 1970, he started an audio record mail order business to become a famous entrepreneur.
 He is seemingly hyperactive and loves the challenge and excitement of a brand.
 His biggest ability is his judgement of character to find ‘stars’.
 He has established the massive Virgin Group as small, compact and efficient companies.

 She is the author of the series ‘Harry Potter’ which became international best sellers and sold more than 400 million copies.
 Having gained immense popularity and awards, her books are made into successful movies also.
 A famous entrepreneur, her net worth is at £ 560 million.